dekm-tud/Historie-von-Simon-zu-Trient/README.md

 # Historie von Simon zu Trient — Static digital edition

 This repository contains the data, transformation scripts, and the static web edition for the edition "Historie von Simon zu Trient".
-The project demonstrates a simple, sustainable pipeline for publishing a scholarly edition as a static website without a backend, using files scholars commonly already have (TEI XML, Zotero exports, Word→TEI conversions, XSLT and a local XML processor).
+The project demonstrates a simple and sustainable pipeline for publishing a scholarly edition as a static website without any backend, using data scholars commonly already have (Transkribus document, Zotero library, docx), XSLT and a local XML processor.

 ## Goals

 - Provide an easily reproducible, static publication pipeline for a TEI-based edition.
-- Prioritise getting reliable, well-formed data online quickly rather than full feature parity with research-grade digital editions.
+- Prioritise publishing reliable data quickly rather than state of the art encoding.
-- Keep everything self-contained so the project can be run locally and archived (GitHub + Zenodo).
+- Keep everything self-contained so the project can be run locally and archived using GitHub and Zenodo.

-## What's included
+## This repository

-Top-level items you will find in the repository:
+In this repository you will find:

-- `data/` — assorted project-level XML exports (TEI exports from Transkribus, Zotero TEI export, etc.)
+- `data/`: XML exports (TEI exports from Transkribus, Zotero TEI export, etc.)
-- `Historie_von_Simon_zu_Trient/` — the primary TEI package containing metadata, METS and page XML for the edition
+- `Historie_von_Simon_zu_Trient/`: Images, METS and page XML for exemplar used in this edition
 	- `Historie_von_Simon_zu_Trient/metadata.xml` and `mets.xml`
-	- `page/00001.xml` ... `page/00028.xml` — page XML files (pageimages/page-xml)
+	- `page/00001.xml` ... `page/00028.xml`
-- `xslt/` — XSLT transforms used to turn TEI and other XML sources into the static HTML pages
+- `xslt/`: XSLT transforms used to turn TEI and other XML sources into the static HTML pages
-	- `transform_edition.xslt` — transforms the TEI edition into the public-facing HTML edition
+	- `transform_edition.xslt`: transforms the TEI edition into the static HTML edition
-	- `transform_introduction.xslt` — transforms the introduction TEI into an HTML page
+	- `transform_introduction.xslt`: transforms the introduction TEI into an HTML page
-	- `transform_literature.xslt` — transforms the Zotero TEI bibliography into an HTML bibliography
+	- `transform_literature.xslt`: transforms the Zotero TEI bibliography into an HTML bibliography
-- `Saxon/` — the included XML processor files used to run the XSLT (Saxon distribution, libraries, and notices)
+- `Saxon/`: the used XML processor files used to run the XSLT (Saxon distribution, libraries, and notices)
-- `html/` — the generated static website (edition pages, introduction, literature) and site assets
+- `html/`: the generated static website (edition pages, introduction, literature) and site assets
 	- `html/edition.html`, `html/introduction.html`, `html/literature.html`
-- `doc/` — documentation and styling (a small docs site and stylesheets used for preview)
-- `index.html` — repository/home landing page
+- `index.html`: landing page

 ## Provenance and data